MrEricL/winter-2020-codefest-submissions-cycle-of-life/INSTALL.md

 1. Install flutter from [official flutter website](https://flutter.dev/docs/get-started/install).
 2. Follow the [official flutter website](https://flutter.dev/docs/get-started/install) to ensure your install is properly done.
 Note, you will need android studio or xcode so that flutter can get the necessary libraries for android and ios compilation
 3. Once `flutter doctor` is okay, decide whether you want to use the app on your phone or through an emulator
-   - We recommend using it on your phone
+   - We recommend using it on an emulator
 4.

 ## Backend